 FRATERNITY: A TRUE BROTHERHOOD

-David and Tait, the heroes of our story, met in college; the former was Theta Chi chapter president when the latter pledged.
+David and Tait, the founders of our story, met in college; the former was Theta Chi chapter president when the latter pledged.
 The two hit it off immediately, bonding over their shared love of jokes, Cajun culture, and, of course, a good cocktail or two.
 After graduating, the two friends kept in touch, and over the years David began trying his hand at distilling.

 Over the years, David and a few friends continued dabbling in distilling spirits and even built their own still.
 “Lulu” as the still was affectionately dubbed, is still an integral part of the distilling family and can be found shining in her place of honor in the distillery.
 David and his friends went on to establish the second licensed distillery in the state of Louisiana.